For the first post on this series about Mansfield Park and slavery, click here.

 I am not the only heretic on this issue.
 Critic A.J.
 Downie writes: “Once again, Austen’s point appears to be not about the slave trade but about the manners of Sir Thomas’s daughters.”
 Austen places her emphasis in the “dead silence” passage on Maria and Julia's silence, not on Sir Thomas’s answer, whatever it was.

 I suggest that the passing reference to the ‘slave-trade” is treated in a similar fashion to Tom Bertram's passing reference to “this business in America.”
 If the impressment of men into the Navy was as historically fraught for modern scholars as chattel slavery, we’d have essay after essay explaining the serious symbolic meaning behind a funny throwaway line that Tom uses to cover up the fact that he's been gossiping about Dr. Grant.
 Instead we have a host of critics and readers reading anti-slavery into Mansfield Park.
-This same scrutiny isn't brought to bear on lesser-known novels like The Merchant's Widow or The Gipsy Countess.
+This same scrutiny isn't brought to bear on lesser-known novels like The Merchant's Widow or The Bristol Heiress.
 The difference, of course, is that Mansfield Park was written by a beloved author whose work is canonical.

 In my survey, I came across only one novel in which the author herself writes disdainfully of Africans (as opposed to novels where people who are clearly intended to be bad people say or do cruel things.)
 The others are either neutral on the subject (the ones listed above) or are pro-abolition (discussed here).
 If I find more good examples, I'll add them.
 To repeat one more time, it is factually not the case that authors of Austen's time didn't or couldn't mention slavery in their novels.